-We provide you with an overview of the accounting pronouncements issued by the New Zealand Accounting Standards Board (NZASB or the Board) as of 31 December 2023, which:
+We provide you with an overview of the accounting pronouncements issued by the New Zealand Accounting Standards Board (NZASB or the Board) as of 31 March 2024, which:

-- Must be applied for the first time for 31 December 2023 year-ends.
-They are contained in yellow boxes. - May be applied early for 31 December 2023 year-ends if specific criteria are met.
+- Must be applied for the first time for 31 March 2024 year-ends.
+They are contained in yellow boxes. - ▶ May be applied early for 31 March 2024year-ends if specific criteria are met.
 They are contained in grey boxes.